 Even though it is rare, sometimes the embryo implants somewhere other than in the uterus, usually in the Fallopian tubes.
 This type of pregnancy is referred to as a tubal or ectopic pregnancy.
 It is extremely life-threatening and you should seek immediate medical attention if it is discovered.
 Abortion cannot take care of this serious health issue.

 Planning Your Next Steps

-We offer free and confidential ultrasound appointments so you can have as much information as possible about your unplanned pregnancy.
+We offer free and confidential ultrasound appointments to clients that meet the criteria set by our Medical Director.
+We want you to have as much information as possible about your unplanned pregnancy.
 Once you have that information, it is time to look at your options.
 Believe it or not, you have more than one.

 Your personal client advocate will discuss the results of your ultrasound and pregnancy with you, plus review your options.
 This is a big decision and we don’t want you to feel you have to make it alone.
 We’re here to talk through your life’s situation, your hopes and dreams, and your next steps.